fmatic07/Lead-Software-Engineer-Interview-Playbook/Sr-reviewer/Design-Pattern.md

 DataInputStream

-Each wraps another.

-Spring Security Filters also decorate requests.

 ---

+Spring Usage

+Security filters

+Request wrappers

+Response wrappers

+---

+Interview Takeaway

+Decorator extends behavior dynamically without inheritance.

+---

-14. Facade Pattern
+13. Facade Pattern

+What is it?

-Provide one simple interface.
+Provides one simple interface over multiple complex subsystems.

+---

-Instead of
+Instead of calling

 Payment

 Inventory

-Email

 Shipping

 Invoice

-Client calls

-OrderFacade.placeOrder();

-Facade handles everything.

-Very common in microservices.
+Email

+Call

+orderFacade.placeOrder();

 ---

+Real World Example

+Hotel Reception.

+Instead of talking to housekeeping, billing, and room service separately,

+You call the front desk.

+---

+Benefits

+Simplifies APIs

+Reduces client complexity

+---

+Interview Takeaway

+Facade hides complexity behind one easy-to-use interface.

+---

-15. Command Pattern
+14. Command Pattern

-Encapsulate request.

-Example
+What is it?

+Encapsulates a request as an object.

+---

+Examples

 CreateUserCommand

 DeleteUserCommand

-UpdateUserCommand

-Each command executes independently.

-Useful

-Queues
+RefundOrderCommand

+---

+Real World Example

+Restaurant order ticket.

+The waiter writes your order.

+The kitchen executes it later.

+---

+Spring Usage

-Kafka
+Kafka messages

 RabbitMQ

 CQRS

+Job Queues

 ---

+Interview Takeaway

+Commands make requests reusable, queueable, and auditable.

+---

-16. Chain of Responsibility
+15. Chain of Responsibility

+What is it?

+A request passes through multiple handlers.

+Each handler decides whether to process it or pass it along.

+---

-Huge Spring Security topic.
+Spring Security

-Incoming request
+Incoming Request

+↓

+CORS Filter

+↓

 JWT Filter

-↓

-Cors Filter

 ↓